randolfarevalo/work-assistant-cli/README.md

 The following tools are integrated to the tool
 * Google Mail
 * ClickUp
-* Google Calendar

 # Features
 These are the planned features
-* Extract work task on your ClickUp account (ongoing)
+* Extract work task on your ClickUp account
-* Retrieve calendar for your meeting information
-* Sends work check-in and check-out email (ongoing)
+* Sends work check-in and check-out email
-* Generates a weekly summary report for your Daily Time Report

 # Configuration